Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ: Introduction: Background and Objectives

-The main statistical characteristics of the diffusion process one can qualitatively deduce on the basis of \eq{eq:04}.
-In particular, we are interested in two questions: \begin{itemize} \item[--] What is the typical spread of the diffusion after time $t$ in the $(x,y)$-plane; \item[--] What is the typical probability density for the diffusion process after $t$ steps to return to the starting point (i.e. to make a Brownian bridge). \end{itemize} From the structure of the Laplace--Fourier transformed kernel \eq{eq:04} one sees that the argument of $K_0(...)$ changes behavior at \be \frac{2r}{a}\sqrt{s_{\rm c}} \sim 1 \quad\rightarrow\quad s_{\rm c}\sim \frac{a^2}{4r^2}. \ee Namely, \begin{itemize} \item For $s\ll s_{\rm c}$, the argument of $K_0(...)$ is small, and $P(r,s)$ behaves logarithmically. \item For $s\gg s_{\rm c}$, the argument of $K_0(...)$ is large, and $P(r,s)$ decays exponentially in $\sqrt{s}$; \end{itemize} The scale $s_{\rm c}$ tells us at which inverse diffusive times the Green function $P(r,s)$ starts "feeling" a whole available space region $r$.
+The main statistical characteristics of the diffusion process in $\mathbb{R}^2$ one can qualitatively deduce on the basis of \eq{eq:04}.
+In particular, we are interested in two questions: \begin{itemize} \item[(i)] What is typical spread of the diffusion after time $t$ in the $(x,y)$--plane; \item[(ii)] What is typical probability density for the diffusion process in $\mathbb{R}^2$ to return to the starting point (i.e. to make a "Brownian bridge") at time $t$. \end{itemize} From the structure of the Laplace--Fourier transformed kernel \eq{eq:04} in $\mathbb{R}^2$ one sees that the argument of $K_0(...)$ changes behavior at \be \frac{2r}{a}\sqrt{s_{\rm c}} \sim 1 \quad\rightarrow\quad s_{\rm c}\sim \frac{a^2}{4r^2}. \ee Namely, \begin{itemize} \item For $s\ll s_{\rm c}$, the argument of $K_0(...)$ is small, and $P(r,s)$ behaves logarithmically. \item For $s\gg s_{\rm c}$, the argument of $K_0(...)$ is large, and $P(r,s)$ decays exponentially in $\sqrt{s}$; \end{itemize} The scale $s_{\rm c}$ defines inverse diffusive times at which the Green function $P(r,s)$ starts "feeling" the whole available space region $r$ in $\mathbb{R}^2$.
 Namely, in probabilistic terms, $s_{\rm c}^{-1}$ is the typical diffusive time needed to reach distance $r$.
 When performing the inverse Laplace transform, the relevant values of $s$ are concentrated around $s^{*}\sim t^{-1}$.
 If $s^{*}\approx s_{\rm c}$, then the crossover of the Green function \eq{eq:04} coincides with the region that provides the dominant contribution in the integral for the inverse the Laplace transform, and this gives precisely the diffusive scaling regime $r\sim a\sqrt{N}$, which corresponds to the majority of trajectories in the ensemble of paths.
 By contrast, the characteristic value $s_{\rm c}$ itself does not specify the scale of the majority of trajectories in the ensemble.